Adyen-for-platform icon

 Tip Defines where to book tips.

 Adyen evaluates all transactions processed through the store, based on the rules in the store's split configuration profile.
 In case you need to split a specific transaction differently, you can send transaction-specific split instructions in the payment, capture, or refund request.
-Any split instruction that you send in a request overrides the automatic splits.
+Any split instruction that you send in a request overrides the automatic split.

 Rule hierarchy